FCC Releases Order Imposing New Privacy Rules on ISPs and Telcos

 Notice and choice rules: the later of 12 months after publication in the Federal Register or PRA approval.

 The same compliance timeline applies to both newly regulated broadband providers and legacy voice services.
 However, the Order specifically notes that until the new privacy rules become effective, the existing CPNI rules remain in place for legacy voice providers.
+The FCC will treat as valid or “grandfather” any consumer consent obtained prior to the effective date of the rules, so long as it the consent is consistent with the new rules.

 Business Customer Exemption